MicrosoftDocs/MIMDocs/MIMDocs/pam/step-2-prepare-priv-domain-controller.md

 You need to set up auditing in order for the PAM configuration to be established across forests.

-1. Make sure you are signed in as the domain administrator (PRIV\\Administrator).
+1. Make sure you're signed in as the domain administrator (PRIV\\Administrator).

 2. Go to **Start** > **Windows Administrative Tools** > **Group Policy Management**.